CAST-Extend/com.castsoftware.aip.datamart/README.md

 ### Docker

 All the scripts are explained in the next sections.
-In this section, we describe how to run scripts from a docker container.
+In this section, we describe how to run the scripts from a docker container.

 You can pull the latest image docker from ```docker.hub```:
 ```
 docker pull castimaging/datamart:latest
 ```

-However, it i strongly recommended to check the compatibility matrix of the release notes to ensure that you will get a datamart release compliant with your Dashboard release.
+However, it is strongly recommended to check the compatibility matrix of the release notes to ensure that you will get a datamart release compliant with your Dashboard release.

 To start a bash session with an interactive mode:
 ```
 $ docker run --name datamart --env-file .env -it castimaging/datamart:latest bash
 $ run install
 ```

-Exmples of Datamart script sessions:
+Examples of Datamart script sessions:
 ```
-docker run --name datamart --env-file .env -t castimaging/datamart:latest run.sh install
+$ docker run --name datamart --env-file .env -t castimaging/datamart:latest run.sh install
-docker exec -t datamart run.sh refresh
+$ docker exec -t datamart run.sh refresh
 ```

-All the logs and intermediate ouput files are saved in the ```outputdir``` directory of the docker container.
+All the logs and intermediate output files are saved in the ```outputdir``` directory of the docker container.
 You can map this directory to a directory of the host system with the ```-v``` option:
 ```
 $ chmod -R 777 ./datamart